Trailhead (view northwest). |

 Getting to the Trailhead

 This hike is located in the Spring Mountains National Recreation Area (generally called Mt.
-Charleston) off Harris Springs Road south of Kyle Canyon Road, about 1.5 hours northwest of Las Vegas.
+Charleston) south of Kyle Canyon Road off Harris Springs Road, about 1.5 hours northwest of Las Vegas.

 The Hike

-Near the highpoint on the trail, just before the trail descends to the bottom of Harris Saddle, a use-trail cuts up through a bank of sagebrush to the crest of the ridge (a matter of only a few feet in elevation).
+Near the highpoint on the trail (Wpt.
+04), just before the trail descends to the bottom of Harris Saddle (Wpt.
+05), a use-trail cuts up through a bank of sagebrush to the crest of the ridge (a matter of only a few feet in elevation).
 At this point (Wpt.
-03), the route to the summit leaves the trail and climbs onto the ridge.
+04), the route to the summit leaves the trail and climbs onto the ridge.
 For details, photos, and some history about this part of the route, see the description of the Harris Saddle Trail.

 The route passes a small knob (Wpt.
-04) and climbs onto a larger knob (Wpt.
-05) where Bristlecone Pine become common (Bristlecone Pine Forest; Hudsonian Life Zone).
-From the top of the knob, the route descends through a shallow saddle, then starts up the broad, west face of the summit.
+06) and climbs onto a larger knob (Wpt.
+07) where Bristlecone Pine used to be common (Bristlecone Pine Forest; Hudsonian Life Zone).
+From the top of the knob, the route descends through a shallow saddle, then starts up the broad, west face of the mountain towards the summit.

 The summit provides grand views in all directions.
 To the west are Griffith and Charleston peaks.
 The north is Mummy Mountain.
 To the east is the black-and-white banded Sheep Range.
 To the southeast are the La Madre Range, Las Vegas, and the backside of the Red Rocks cliffs.
 To the south are Mt.
 Potosi and the Clark Range.
 To the southwest are the Kingston Range and other mountain ranges stretching off to the horizon. |

-From the summit, either retrace your steps down the ridge to Harris Saddle, or descend the south ridge to make a loop.
-Following the south ridge, the routes stays more-or-less on the ridgeline until encountering a big thicket of Curlleaf Mountain Mahogany just above a broad, open saddle.
-The thicket is most-easily passed on the east side of the ridge.
+From the summit, hikers can retrace their steps down the ridge to Harris Saddle (Wpt.
+05), or they can descend the South Ridge to make a loop.
+Following the South Ridge, the route stays more-or-less on the ridgeline until arriving on a broad, open saddle (Wpt.
+09).

 |